edgeimpulse/example-custom-ml-block-keras/README.md

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 2. Install the [Edge Impulse CLI](https://docs.edgeimpulse.com/docs/edge-impulse-cli/cli-installation) v1.16.0 or higher.
 3. Create a new Edge Impulse project, and add data from the [continuous gestures](https://docs.edgeimpulse.com/docs/continuous-gestures) dataset.
-4. Under **Create impulse** add a 'Spectral features' processing block, and a random ML block.
+4. Under **Create impulse**, set the resolution to **224x224**, then add a 'Image' processing block (make sure it is set to **RGB**), and a Tansfer learning ML block.
 5. Open a command prompt or terminal window.
 6. Initialize the block:

     ```
     $ edge-impulse-blocks init
-    # Answer the questions, select "other" for 'What type of data does this model operate on?'
+    # Answer the questions, select "Image classification" for 'What type of data does this model operate on?'
     ```

 7. Fetch new data via: